refinedev/refine/documentation/tutorial/essentials/tables/index.md

 <Sandpack>

-In this chapter, we'll be learning about the Refine's `useTable` hook to manage tables in our application.
+In this step, we'll be learning about the Refine's `useTable` hook to manage tables in our application.

 :::simple Implementation Tips